Same-sex couples updating legal status after abortion ruling

 Ryanne Seyba’s law firm in Hollywood, Florida, is offering free second-parent adoptions, which are similar to step-parent adoptions, for qualified same-sex couples to help ease some of the stress caused by the possible ripple effects of the abortion decision.

-“We realized last week when (the ruling) came out we needed to do something,” said Seyba of The Upgrade Lawyers.
+“We realized last week when (the ruling) came out we needed to do something,” Seyba of The Upgrade Lawyers, said.

 A judge in Broward County plans to have a special day in August to finalize all the adoptions at once, Seyba said.
 If nothing else, completing the process should give nervous families more security, she said.

-“If gay marriage goes away, we don’t really know what’s going to happen,” she said.
+“If gay marriage goes away, we don’t really know what’s going to happen,” Seyba said.
 “It’s better to be on the safe side.’’